mkuklis/simplesocket-client/Readme.md

 # simplesocket-client

-  Add small layer on top of WebSocket to make life more enjoyable.
+	Adds events layer on top of SimpleSocket.

 ## Installation